Rodemfr/meteovache_pi/README.md

 - "Icon Eu" : regional model (0.125°) from [Deutscher Wetterdienst](https://www.dwd.de/EN) (Coverage : Europe)
 - "Arpege" : global model (0.25°) from [Météo France](http://www.meteofrance.com) (Coverage : World)

-*MeteoVache* needs an Internet connection to retrieve weather data from *MeteoVache* server.
-It has been specifically designed to minimize the amount of data required to get a forecast at a given location.
-A typical request weights between 500 and 1500 bytes, making it suitable for very low bandwidth Internet connections like Edge GSM.
+*MeteoVache* requires an internet connection to retrieve weather data from the MeteoVache server.
+It is specifically designed to minimize data consumption; a typical forecast request is only 500 to 1500 bytes.
+This makes it ideal for low-bandwidth connections, such as satellite or cellular networks (e.g., Edge/GSM).

 ## Author